rsljr/rsljr.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Ronei Leonel is an Assistant Professor of Management at the Salisbury University.
-Leonel’s research examines fundamental questions about the C-suite’s influence on firms' strategic actions and the mutual influence between firms and the nonmarket environment.
-Leonel has published in several journals, including the Journal of Management Studies, Academy of Management Perspectives, Rutgers Business Review, CSR and Environmental Management, and Management Research.
+**Ronei Leonel** is an Assistant Professor of Management at Salisbury University.
+His research sits at the intersection of strategic leadership and the nonmarket environment, investigating how C-suite executives navigate complex pressures—including **sociopolitical activism**, **business human rights**, and emerging **social issues**.

-Leonel has taught undergraduate courses such as *Strategic Management* and *Business and Society* at Salisbury University.
-He earned his Ph.D. in business administration at the University of Memphis.
-Before starting his Ph.D., Ronei worked as an instructor for five years in Brazil, teaching several different courses.
-His teaching philosophy involves experiential learning and student participation.

-Since his Master of Science, Leonel has also been interested in research methods and the science of science.
-A coding enthusiast, Ronei works with Python, R, and Stata in his research projects.
-He uses web-scraping and natural language process techniques to produce cutting-edge research.
+A methodological pluralist, Ronei combines traditional econometric approaches with computational social science.
+He leverages Python, R, and Natural Language Processing (NLP) to analyze large-scale textual data, bringing new insights to fundamental questions in strategy.
+His work has been published in leading outlets including the *Journal of Management Studies*, *Academy of Management Perspectives*, *Rutgers Business Review*, and *Corporate Social Responsibility and Environmental Management*.

+Ronei brings nearly a decade of international teaching experience to the classroom.
+Prior to his current role at Salisbury University, where he has taught for over four years, he spent five years as an instructor in Brazil.
+He currently leads courses in *Strategic Management* and *Business and Society*, utilizing experiential learning methods to ground theoretical concepts in real-world application.

+Outside of academia, Ronei is an avid chess player who competes in tournaments and enjoys studying the game.
+He also loves traveling to explore museums and historical sites with his wife and daughter, and experimenting with American and Italian-American cuisine in the kitchen.